ponfri/cypress_template/cypress_instructions.md

 ---
 **MANDATORY: All new tests must use `it.only` during development.**

-- When creating a new test, always use the following format.
-Use `it.only` so only the new test runs during development.
-Remove `.only` when running the full suite or before committing code.
+**When adding a single new test during development, always use `it.only` so only the new test runs.
+Remove `.only` before committing or running the full suite.**

+**Do NOT use `.only` when adding or refactoring multiple tests in bulk.**
+This ensures that only the intended new test is focused during development, and prevents accidental exclusion of other tests when making bulk changes.

-- If you do not use `it.only` for new tests, your code will be rejected or refactored.
+If you do not use `it.only` for a single new test, your code will be rejected or refactored.
 This is strictly enforced to prevent accidental execution of unrelated tests and to focus on the test under development.

 - **Test comments**: Always add a comment for each statement in your test to explain what is being done in each section.
 This improves readability and maintainability for all contributors.